Skip to Content

 • Large countries where emissions vary significantly from state to state, such as the United States.

-• When using the UN/LOCODEs for a specific location, in travel or freight-related endpoints.
+• Specifying UN/LOCODEs for a specific location in travel or freight-related endpoints.

 Special Cases